Women’s Hockey – Targeting Beijing 2022

 As the leading vote-getter and face of the 2016 CWHL All-Star Game, Natalie was welcomed to Molson Canadian's rooftop rink in downtown Toronto to promote women's hockey and show off a couple dangles that would make even Wayne Gretzky proud.

-In 2019, she traded in her hockey skates for figure skates to take on an unexpected challenge on the top-rated television show of the Fall season on CBC's The Battle of the Blades.
+In 2019, she traded in her hockey skates for figure skates to take on an unexpected challenge on the top-rated television show of the season on CBC's The Battle of the Blades.

 Natalie, and pairs skating partner Andrew Poje skated beautifully throughout the season, finishing second in the Finale with their rendition of Canadian Girls.

 As the emerging face and fan-friendly personality of women's hockey in Canada, Natalie ranked #6 on SportsNet's first-ever list of the 25 Most Powerful Women in Hockey in 2020 and again in 2021.